Lip slurs are important for all brass instrument players.

 - Like the basic slurs, these should also be practiced both tongued and slurred.

-As always, if you have any questions about these, or want to get some one-on-one help, leave a comment below or you can contact me for French horn lessons both in person and online!
+As always, if you have any questions about these, or want to get some one-on-one help, leave a comment.
+I’ll do my best to answer it quickly!